IgnacioLD/ignaciotech/content/projects/hackapet.md

 - **Testing**: Comprehensive unit and integration test coverage
 - **CI/CD**: Automated testing and deployment pipelines

-## Open Source Impact
+## Community

-The project has grown into a thriving community:
+The project is a small but growing community:

 - **16+ Active Contributors** from 8 countries
 - **Multiple Shelter Pilots** in Spain and Portugal